 2785 SOM Center Road Hunting Valley, Ohio 44022 GRADES 9-12 Phone: 216-831-2200

-University School serves 840 boys in Junior Kindergarten to grade 12 on two campuses in suburban Cleveland, Ohio.
+University School serves 870 boys in Junior Kindergarten to grade 12 on two campuses in suburban Cleveland, Ohio.
 The School’s mission is to inspire boys of promise to become young men of character who lead and serve.
 Dedicated faculty, rigorous curriculum, and experiential programs foster intellectual, physical, creative, and moral excellence.
+University School is a diverse and inclusive community where each boy is known and loved.